heremaps/here-data-sdk-typescript/docs/authenticate.md

 You can use an access token to authenticate to the HERE platform and start working with HERE Data SDK for Typescript.
 You can receive it using a default token provider, local authorization, or project authentication.

+> #### Note
->Note: Keep your credentials secure and do not disclose them.
+> Keep your credentials secure and do not disclose them.
 Make sure that your credentials are not stored in a way that enables others to access them.

 **To get an access token:**

-1. Create your application and get your API key.
+1. Create your app and get your API key.

-   For instructions, see the [Manage Apps](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/manage-apps.html) section in the Identity & Access Management Developer Guide.
+   For instructions, see the [Manage apps](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/manage-apps.html) section in the Identity & Access Management Developer Guide.

 2. Get your platform credentials.

-   For instructions, see the [Register Your Application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.
+   For instructions, see the [Register your application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.

    You get the `credentials.properties` file.